Examinations at our campus start on fixed times: at 09:30, 13:30, and 18:30.

 For almost all standard written exams (and resits) at EUR, you can only register for examinations via Osiris Student within the stipulated registration period.
 Once you have done this, you will always receive an email stating that your examination registration has been confirmed by the university.
 Please keep this email until your result has been published in Osiris.
 If you do not receive a confirmation email, you should assume that you have not been registered for the examination.

-There are exceptions to this rule.
-Please refer to the table below.
+There are exceptions to this rule, see below.

 Other regulations apply for Erasmus MC examinations.